TenjinInc/ghostwriter/README.md

 mail = Mail.deliver do
   to      'bob@example.com'
   from    'dot@example.com'
-  subject 'Using Textify with mail'
+  subject 'Using Ghostwriter with Mail'

-  text_part do
-    body Dirt::Textify::Decoder.new(html).textify
-  end

   html_part do
       content_type 'text/html; charset=UTF-8'
       body html
     end

+  text_part do
+    body Ghostwriter::Writer.new(html).textify
   end
+end

 ```

 ## Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/TenjinInc/dirt-textify.
+Bug reports and pull requests are welcome on GitHub at https://github.com/TenjinInc/ghostwriter

 This project is intended to be a friendly space for collaboration, and contributors are expected to adhere to the
 [Contributor Covenant](contributor-covenant.org) code of conduct.